fernandoherran/master-thesis/README.md

 - Others: os, sys, time, numpy, pandas, random, scipy, shutil, sklearn,tqdm, functools, skimage, gzip

 ### Set-up virtual environment
-In order to run the code without having dependencies problems, user can create a virtual conda environment with all needed packages.
+In order to run the code without having dependencies problems, user can create a virtual environment with all needed packages.
 To do that, please follow process below:
 - Download `requirements.txt` file found in this master branch.
 - Open terminal, and run below command (tt will create a virtual environment in your computer):